How do I send and receive emails via SMTP/IMAP?

 7. Click Next.
 The system will start processing your information and attempt to connect.

 I'm receiving an "Internal Error" or "Inbox Checking Settings Incorrect" error message.

 Check out this guide for more details: Why am I receiving an "Internal Error" or "Inbox Checking Settings Incorrect" error message when connecting SMTP?

 Troubleshooting Microsoft Exchange

-If you are connecting a Microsoft Exchange account, you may need to expand the "Microsoft Exchange options" section and enter a custom Exchange server.
+If you are connecting a Microsoft Exchange account, you may need to reach out to your Exchange Server admin or Microsoft support to find your custom Exchange server.
 This would look something like my-exchange-server.my-company.com

 Test it out